 The ideal situation is when you’re on a mountain peak communicating with someone on another one with no taller mountain peaks in between.
 The range can easily be 30 miles there.
 But most situations are not ideal.
 There are blocks that interfere heavily.
-Sometimes, they block the signal altogether.
+Sometimes, they obstruct the signal altogether.

 The best way to figure out the effective range is knowing before how much natural obstruction you’re going to face.
-If it’s a lot, then go for a very high power radio unit.
-If it’s going to be so-so, then any unit will work quite well.
+If it is a lot, then go for a very high power radio.
+If it is going to be so-so, then any unit will work quite well.

 If you’re going with a team who will not be separated by more than a single mile for most of the all-important phase, then any top two-way radio unit will be excellent enough to reach that distance.
 But if you’re not sure, it’s always better to get units that can reach miles.

 So, which one should you pick?

-Which one should you choose depends strictly on what your usage pattern and condition is going to be like most of the time?
+Which one should you choose depends strictly on what your pattern of use is going to be like most of the time.
 I hope you read through the product summaries of these best two-way radio units that work well on any frequency in their supported spectrum.
 Let’s take a particular example of why and why not a particular unit is for you: